Exploring the Top Attractions in Zanzibar: A Visitor’s Guide

 Jozani Forest

 If you're looking for a slice of nature, Jozani Forest is the place to be.
-This is the only national park in Zanzibar and is brimming with unique wildlife, including the red colobus monkeys that can only be found here!
+This is the only national park in Zanzibar and is brimming with unique wildlife, including the red colobus monkeys that can only be here!
 It's a great escape from the hustle and bustle of Stone Town.

 Practical Info: You'll need to pay around $10 for entry, but it's worth it for the guided tour to see the monkeys up close.
-The park is open from 7:30 AM to 5 PM, and I recommend visiting during the early hours—monkeys are most active then.
+The park is from 7:30 AM to 5 PM, and I recommend visiting during the early hours—monkeys are most active then.

 While you're at it, take a stroll through the mangroves—it's an incredible sight that might even make you consider a kayaking trip to explore the coastline.